 - Short 10-minute homework for your daily practice.

 - Access to the replay at any time forever!

 Marek Wyszynski is the President and Clinical Director of Physical Therapy & Feldenkrais NYC.
 He is a physical therapist with 30 years of clinical experience, and a Feldenkrais practitioner since 1999.
 Marek is the Hospital for Special Surgery Rehabilitation Hip Preservation Certified Therapist.
 He has published articles in medical journals and conducts continuing education courses.
 Marek is known for his no-nonsense, thought-provoking teaching that bridges the Feldenkrais Method®, modern, evidence-based physical therapy and rehabilitation medicine, mindfulness practices, and the science of habits.

 The material offered in this course is not a substitute for medical advice or treatment.
 If you have any medical condition, consult your medical practitioner about this program.
 Though the exercises are gentle and should be done slowly and easily, we cannot guarantee their effectiveness.
 Responsibility for the exercises is necessarily the users.
-1-YEAR ACCESS
+LIFETIME ACCESS